WHAT MAKES ROGUE DIFFERENT FROM ANY OTHER THEATER FESTIVAL?

 Yes!
 Rogue asks for a one time participation fee from each playwright chosen to participate.
 We do NOT charge for you to submit your play.

-Your participation fee goes to renting the space in which we perform and paying our staff livable wages.
+Your participation fee goes to renting the space in which we perform, paying our staff livable wages and marketing the festival.
+We want to work at reputable theatrical spaces in NYC and we don't employ volunteers, only paid professionals.

 Rogue requires each playwright to sell a certain amount of tickets to their show.
 You will get to perform your show no matter what!
-However, if you do not meet the minimum tickets sold requirement, the producer (playwright) will need to purchase (buyout) the unsold tickets prior to the performance.
+However, if you do not meet the minimum tickets sold requirement, the producer will need to purchase (buyout) the unsold tickets prior to the performance.
+Once the production meets the minimum tickets sold, they will receive a percentage of ticket sales.